 What You'll Study

 The flexibility of the Spanish major will allow you to cater the courses to fit your interests and goals.
 Over the first three years, you can set specific goals to improve your proficiency level.
 Take upper-level courses in language, literature, culture, linguistics, translation, business, and oral proficiency.
-You'll take 120 credit hours for a bachelor of arts degree, including Virginia Tech's Pathways or Curriculum for Liberal Education (CLE).
+You'll take 120 credit hours for a bachelor of arts degree, including Virginia Tech's Pathways.
 We offer classes including the following:

 - Spanish for Oral Proficiency

 - Sounds of Spanish

 - Spanish for the Business Professions

 The Spanish Placement Guide will help you select your first Spanish course.